Province of Canada: Legislative initiatives

 The Baldwin Act 1849, also known as the Municipal Corporations Act, replaced the local government system based on district councils in Canada West by government at the county level.
 It also granted more autonomy to townships, villages, towns and cities.

 Despite the controversy, the government compensated landowners in the Rebellion Losses Bill of 1849 for the actions during the Rebellion.

 The Canadian–American Reciprocity Treaty of 1854, also known as the Elgin–Marcy Treaty, was a trade treaty between the United Province of Canada and the United States.
 It covered raw materials and was in effect from 1854 to 1865.
 It represented a move toward free trade.

 Education in Canada West was regulated by the province through the General Board of Education from 1846 until 1850, when it was replaced by the Department of Public Instruction, which lasted until 1876.

 The province improved the educational system in Canada West under Egerton Ryerson.

-French was reinstated as an official language of the legislature and the courts.
+French was reinstated as an official language of the Legislature and the Courts by amending Article 41 of the Act of Union 1840, in 1848.

 The Legislature also codified the Civil Code of Lower Canada in 1866, and abolished the seigneurial system in Canada East.

 In 1849, King's College was renamed the University of Toronto and the school's ties with the Church of England were severed.

 The Grand Trunk Railway was incorporated by the Legislature in the 1850s.
 Exploration of Western Canada and Rupert's Land with a view to annexation and settlement was a priority of Canada West politicians in the 1850s leading to the Palliser Expedition and the Red River Expedition of Henry Youle Hind, George Gladman and Simon James Dawson.

 In 1857, the Legislature introduced the Gradual Civilization Act, putting into law the principle that Indigenous persons should become British subjects and discard their Indian status, in exchange for a grant of land.